xiaogit00/musingsblog/content/posts/setting-up-next-auth-with-mongodb.md

 #### Step 10:
 Within the .env file, you'll need to input your GOOGLE_ID and GOOGLE_SECRET.
 These are created from the Google Cloud Console API credentials.
 If you haven't set them up, follow the steps [here](https://blog.openreplay.com/user-authentication-with-google-next-auth/#:~:text=To%20get%20Google%20access%20credentials,%E2%80%9D%2C%20click%20on%20this%20button.).

+This will enable you to sign in via the classic Google Oauth.

 ### (Optional) Having your own Signin page
 If you want to create sign in pages of your own style, add the following in `[...nextauth].js`
 ```